MaximeLaplace/reverse-polish-notation-kata/README.md

 # reverse-polish-notation-kata

-Implementation of the Reverse Polish Notation (RPN) in TDD, with error handling using a monad!<br>
+Implementation of the Reverse Polish Notation ([Wikipedia](https://en.wikipedia.org/wiki/Reverse_Polish_notation)) in TypeScript, using TDD.<br>

-See definition of RPN : https://en.wikipedia.org/wiki/Reverse_Polish_notation
+Features:
+- LIFO Stack implementation, with pop and pop2 functions
+- Error handling for expression validation and division by 0, using a result/error output encapsulated within a monad.<br>

 ## Running the project